RoseLeighton/HackableDEF/md/tmp.md

 The nature of most issues reported in Verbeter de Buurt is of very local interest.
-As people do not really care about broken street lights even two streets down the block, there is a lot of effort from the organisation to keep the platform both easily accessible on this highly local level, yet nationally relevant as well, as areas may share the same issues and could tackle them collectively.
-They have tried to customise the platform for each municipality council according to their needs, but they eventually feel that a uniform output strengthens the user trust and allows them to offer better services.
+As people do not really care about broken street lights even two streets down the block, there is a lot of effort from the organization to keep the platform both easily accessible on this highly local level, yet nationally relevant as well, as areas may share the same issues and could tackle them collectively.
+They have tried to customize the platform for each municipality council according to their needs, but they eventually feel that a uniform output strengthens the user trust and allows them to offer better services.
 There are no plans of expanding in other countries, but the team actively work to improve